jarrarhaider1214/docs/pages/user-guide/components/serverless/serverless.md

 Serverless applications can be developed and tested on different cloud providers like AWS, Azure and GCP.
 These applications can then also be secured and monitored.

-CloudPlex has made to it easy deploy serverless applications.
+CloudPlex has made it easy to deploy serverless applications..
 Not only deployment, CloudPlex also takes care of the creation process of serverless applications.
 These serverless applications can also be a part of CloudPlex that can contain services of different types like containers, managed services etc. By making all these different service types a part of single project in CloudPlex, we are making it easier for the user to develop and deploy complex applications using easy to use drag-n-drop interface of platform.

-Details of the configurations that can be done for Serverless at Application level are explained below and also highlighted in the image.
+Details of the configurations that can be done for Serverless at application level are explained below and also highlighted in the image.

 ![1](imgs/1.jpg)